mousepawmedia/devdocs/repomaster/source/buildsystem/c_and_cpp.rst

 :code:`-rdynamic` is important to debugging, as it ensures all the symbols needed by debugging are put in the proper places by the linker.
-(That's actually over-summarizing the technical explaination, so see the GCC docs I linked to below if you're curious.)
+(That's actually over-summarizing the technical explanation, so see the GCC docs I linked to below if you're curious.)

 ..  _buildc_compiler_linker_o: